matestack/matestack-ui-core/docs/components/ruby.md

 This component can take 2 optional configuration params and optional content.

 #### # id (optional)
-Expects a string with all ids the main should have.
+Expects a string with all ids the ruby should have.

 #### # class (optional)
-Expects a string with all classes the main should have.
+Expects a string with all classes the ruby should have.

-## Example
+## Example 1: : Yield a given block

 ```ruby
 ruby id: "foo", class: "bar" do